ajcapmatch/capmatch-comms/services/notify-fan-out/README.md

 # Notify Fan-Out Service

-A GCP Cloud Run service that receives webhooks from Supabase `domain_events` table and creates notifications in the `notifications` table.
+A cron job that processes unprocessed domain events from Supabase and creates notifications in the `notifications` table.

-This service replaces the Supabase Edge Function implementation, providing better scalability, observability, and deployment flexibility on GCP.
+This service runs once per execution and is scheduled by a system cron job to run every minute on a VM.

 ## Features

+- **Cron-based**: Runs on a schedule via system cron (every minute)
 - **Event-driven notifications**: Processes domain events and creates in-app notifications
 - **Preference-aware**: Respects user notification preferences (muted threads/projects)
 - **Deduplication**: Prevents duplicate notifications for the same event
 - **Aggregation**: Aggregates chat messages into single notifications per thread
+- **Batch processing**: Processes events in batches of 100

 ## Supported Events